jake-knerr/chess/README.md

 > What about id selectors, e.g., `#image`?

-Avoid id selectors for styling because their specificity is so high that CHESS's class-selector-based methodology falls apart.
+Avoid id selectors for styling because their specificity is so high that CHESS's class-selector based methodology falls apart.

 > How does one solve CSS specificity problems?